-Delicious and easy Tomato Ricotta Tart, starts with store-bought puff pastry, with caramelized onions, a bit of Pecorino cheese and lovely tomatoes on top.
+Delicious and easy tomato ricotta tart, starts with store-bought puff pastry, with caramelized onions, a bit of Pecorino cheese and lovely tomatoes on top.

-I'm all about the puff pastry lately, it seems :) It's just so hard to beat that easy, buttery, flaky, always in my freezer stuff.
+It’s just so hard to beat that easy, buttery, flaky, always in my freezer stuff.
 This past weekend, I made Easy Strawberry Pot Pie with it.
 With the sheet that was leftover, this Tomato Ricotta Tart was born.

 If you've come home from the Farmer's Market with some beautiful Summer tomatoes, this tart is a very worthy destination for them.
 This tart is also a great Summer meatless meal, served with a simple salad.